OIEIEIO/MoonWalker-HUD/README.md

 MW-HUD is an AI learning interface

+the idea : to inspire future space walkers with an AI assisted HUD

 if you are going to be a space walker, you will likely need a helmet

 We have a wonderful new invention to share with you.